NaosFabrik/NaosFabrik/README.md

 👀 I’m interested in intelligent processing and creative AI.

-🌱 I’m currently learning NLP.
+🌱 Current Challenge gonna be here soon...

 📫 How to reach me: Please DM me on Linkedln, Instagram, or X.